chef/automate/components/docs-chef-io/content/automate/DR.md

             password = "admin"
         ```

-        - To restore backup on Chef Automate HA, below is the restore command, which can be triggered from any Chef Automate instance of the Disaster Recovery cluster.
-Below the restore command is an example command for the file system as a backup option.
-Sample cron for restoring backup saved in file system looks like:
+        - In the Disaster Recovery cluster, use the following sample command to restore the latest backup from any Chef Automate frontend instance.

         ```cmd
         id=$(sudo chef-automate backup list | tail -1 | awk '{print $1}')